+Fire Fighting

-Special protective equipment and precautions for fire-fighters Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
-Do not approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn.
+- Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - ▶ Equipment should be thoroughly decontaminated after use.